-In Patty's question, if you are confused by what she meant by naming her photos with “x's” like in the example “19xx”, she is referring to a 3-part post series I wrote that explains a method I came up with to name your photos that will chronologically sort them when you know the dates they were taken, as well as the times you don't.
+In Patty's question, if you are confused by what she meant by naming her photos with “x's” like in the example “19xx”, she is referring to a 3-part post series I wrote that explains a method I came up with to name your photos that will chronologically sort them in the folder they are stored in when you know the dates they were taken — as well as the times you don't.

 The basics of it are that you start off the filename of a photo with the date it was taken.
 If there is any part of the date you don't know, you replace it with an “x”, keeping the length of the date consistent with all of the other images in your collection.

 I find it to be very useful in many ways.

 First, and most importantly, I wouldn't worry about having too many images labeled “19xx-xx-xx” when you are first starting out.
 Personally, I would rather see you mark them this way now, even though you are still a little bit hesitant and uncomfortable with how many of them you have.
 Because, if you remove this information, you might be upset with yourself later for not making the effort to keep up with it.
 It won't hurt anything for this info to be there.

 In fact, it can only help you later to save time.

 Sometime later, when you are going through your collection and you find an image marked “19xx-xx-xx”, this will immediately let you know this is an image you are still doing investigative work on.
 If this highly specific formatting wasn't part of your workflow, then you might mistakenly make the assumption that you just forgot to include any kind of dating information in the filename or the caption within this photo.

 This will possibly cause you to spend even more time recreating the research all over again to find out when this photo was taken that you initially spent time doing.
 Additionally, it will now be documented for whomever inherits all of your work, that you didn't know this information.